MoshicoBusinessCloud/GitHub-Introduction/README.md

 My very first Git Repo

-## Local Development
+## Local Department Development

-1. Open index.html in your browser
+1. Open index.html in your browser.
+2. Close index.html on your browser.